Last Updated on June 7, 2023 by Christine Kaaloa

 Some hostels give you your own personal locker for your bag and belongings.
 These are great but I’d bring my own lock.
 If you don’t bring your own lock, then only put valuables in them when you’re in the room.

-16. Don’t leave valuables unattended in your hotel room
+19. Don’t leave valuables unattended in your hotel room

 When staying at hotels, there’s my laziness always tempts me to leave my laptop open on my desk.
 I have to remind myself to put it away.
 Not all hotel staff want to steal your belongings.
 No one wants to lose their job.
 But I don’t like to take chances.
-Any valuables or technology left out, exposes me as someone whose got something to steal.
+Any valuables or technology left out exposes me as someone who’s got something to steal.
 Pack it up before going out.